ditatechwriter/cert-manager-website/content/en/docs/concepts/ca-injector.md

 configured with the annotation `cert-manager.io/inject-ca-from`, which will make `cainjector` populate the `caBundle` field using CA data from a cert-manager `Certificate`.

-NOTE: This example does not deploy a webhook server, it only deploys a partial webhook configuration, but it should be sufficient to help you understand what `cainjector` does:
+NOTE: This example doesn't deploy a webhook server, it only deploys a partial webhook configuration, but it should be enough to help you understand what `cainjector` does:

 ```yaml
 apiVersion: v1